Starmer set to address MPs after intense diplomatic efforts on Ukraine

 America is attempting to negotiate an end to hostilities directly with Russia but Sir Keir has insisted European countries must play a key role in enforcing a peace deal and deter Vladimir Putin from breaking it.

-The Prime Minister and France’s president Emmanuel Macron are also said to be proposing a one-month ceasefire plan which they will present to the US as part of an attempt to repair relations with the Trump administration, according to French newspaper Le Figaro.
+French President Emmanuel Macron said the UK and France are proposing a one-month ceasefire plan which they will present to the US as part of an attempt to repair relations with the Trump administration, according to French newspaper Le Figaro.

+But the UK Government appeared to distance itself from suggestions that such a plan had been agreed.

+A Number 10 spokeswoman said: “As the Prime Minister said in his press conference, we need and want to progress with momentum and are pleased (the) summit has enabled discussions to move forward.
+Those discussions will continue at pace.”

 Canadian prime minister Justin Trudeau and Ukraine’s Volodymyr Zelensky also joined the meeting.